theSafdarAwan/fused.nvim/README.md

 # fused.nvim

-A 🌈 colorscheme fused between different color schemes
+🌈 Colorscheme collection fused between different color schemes

 You can install this theme using any plugin manager you use: